lctbressan/qa-challenge/README.md

 4 - The features folder contais all tests features, so, could you create a new tag if you want and replace on tags={"@regressive"}, on Runner class.

+to run test, goto Runner, and run, have a nice test!!!

 # QA Automation Coding Challenge

 Thank you for taking the time to complete this challenge!